learn-co-curriculum/js-jquery-document-ready-readme/README.md

 <script src="js/script.js"></script>
 ```

-Notice that since `script.js` is in a folder, we include the folde name.
+Notice that since `script.js` is in a folder, we include the folder name.
 Now
 that our HTML file can find our JavaScript File, let's remove the code between
 the `script` tags from the bottom of our HTML file and move it to `script.js`.